Old Javanese calendar: Half lunar day (karaṇa)

-Since one solar day equals 24 hours, each of these eight positions has a time duration of 3 hours.
-Because the Sun rises in the east, which marks the start of a new day, the position must begin in the east (Purwāstha), which is approximately from 04:30 to 07:30 in the morning.
-Therefore, Nairītistha graha cāra means the 'position of the Sun is in the southwest,' which corresponds to the time between 19:30 and 22:30 (at night).

-Zodiac
+Zodiac (rāśi)

 Unlike the Western (Tropical) zodiac, which uses the Sun as its primary parameter resulting in 12 zodiac signs over the course of a year, the utilization of the zodiac (rāśi) in the Old Javanese calendar is based on the lunar cycle.
 Consequently, the duration of each zodiac sign in the Old Javanese calendar is significantly shorter.
 For instance, the Aries zodiac sign (Meṣa) in the Old Javanese calendar begins on November 4, 2025, at 14:05 (2:05 PM) and concludes on November 6, 2025, at 13:17 (1:17 PM).